defndaines/kiroku/author/miéville.md

 # China Miéville

-I haven't read much of his work yet, but when he's described as a Marxist, it makes me curious.
+I haven’t read much of his work yet, but when he’s described as a Marxist, it makes me curious.

 ## Fiction